 Annelies is a cultural historian of music focusing on on music, theatre, and politics in the long nineteenth century (1789-1914).
 Her major interests are opera and other music theatre genres; staging and performance practice; politics, militarism, and war; and gender studies.

 After receiving a B.A. in vocal performance from the Royal Conservatory in her native city Antwerp (Belgium), Annelies studied musicology at the Catholic University of Leuven and the Humboldt University in Berlin.
 She completed her PhD at Yale University.
-Her doctoral work investigated the competing manners of representing history through opera in France during Napoleon I’s reign (1799-1815).
-She is currently transforming it into a book, provisionally titled ‘Sorting out History: Operatic Spectacle in Napoleon’s Paris’.
-In addition to her music studies, she worked as an assistant dramaturge at Opera Flanders (2010-2011) and continues to engage with the performance world as a freelance writer of program notes.
+Her doctoral work investigated how history was represented through opera in France during Napoleon I’s reign (1799-1815).
+She is currently transforming this work into a book, provisionally titled ‘Performing Transhistoricity at the Opéra, 1799-1815’.
+In addition to her music studies, she worked as an assistant dramaturge at Opera Flanders (2010-2011) and still writes programme notes for various European opera and concert venues.

 Dr. Annelies Andries